woosting/linux/contents/encryption/pass-phrase-change.md

 1. Boot from the disk and note what block device is to be unlocked.

-	> It is mentioned when the password is requested.
+	> NOTE: It is mentioned when the password is requested.

 3. Make a backup: